gmsantos/ai-builder/ai-builder-docs/administer-licensing.md

 - Trial environments expire after 30 days.
 - Once you purchase an AI Builder license, the usage will be limited to environments where the administrator allocates AI capacity.
+- You can extend your trial to 30 additional days.

 > [!NOTE]
 > These restrictions apply only to model types that have been released to  general availability.
 Model types in preview release status will remain available without a license until they are released for general availability.